adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 14/9/20

+* Learnt about a number of new methods to learn rules from data via [this](https://rviews.rstudio.com/2020/05/21/modern-rule-based-models/) article.

 ## 13/9/20

 * NA